-Flippa.com is one of the best place to Sell Your Website.
-It can be a little bit daunting when you first try to use the web site.
-So many options, so many web sites for sale.
+Flippa.com is one of the best Place to Sell Your Website.
+It can be a little bit daunting when you first try to use the website.
+So many options, and so many websites for sale.
 What is the best way to navigate Flippa.com in order to Sell Your Website or blog for a great price?
-In order to reap solid profits from your hard work as the webmaster of your own web site, you need to do your homework ahead of time.
+In order to reap solid profits from your hard work as the webmaster of your own website, you need to do your homework ahead of time.

 Top 10 Tips to Sell Your Website on flippa.com:

 #1.
 Do not try to sell if you are not making good money with your blog:

 Lots of Internet Marketers always try putting together a website (or paying someone else by outsourcing the task) and then list the site on Flippa to make a quick killing.
 Usually, they claim the site is “not making much right now, but has the potential to earn $500 a month with not much work”.
 Get real!

 Buyers are smart enough to understand that if the site was a diamond in the rough, you would not be selling it.
 You would hold it, polish it up, get it cut, and then sell it for a healthy markup.
 So it is with a website that can be easily turned around and sold for an increased price.

 Look to be earning a minimum of $50 a month and ideally well into the three figures before putting a site or blog up for sale.
 The higher the income and the older the site is, the more attractive it will be.

 Buyers want to see reliable analytics that they can trust, to verify true traffic levels.
 Now that Google Analytics processes in real time, this is even better.

 The further back the tracking goes, the more helpful the data will be.
 Only being able to show a couple of months really does not indicate whether the traffic is steady, increasing, or falling over time.
 This is crucial information for a prospective buyer.